 Every organ needs the others: humans, plants, animals and soil all work together.
 The number of animals depends on the acreage and they are fed directly from the farm’s land.
 Farmers use their manure for continuous soil fertility and good crop growth.

 If a farm is organized by applying this principle and uses its own resources to form a system of soil life, plant development and appropriate animal husbandry, then we can rightly call it a living farm organism.

 Biodynamic farming means being part of an organism, humble towards Mother Earth and respectful to its partners at the farm.
-Behind every Demeter product stands a person who has committed himself to values and principles.
-This healthy attitude of Demeter Farmers is the real treasure behind the product.
-It makes vegetables, fruits and meat precious: Full of love, dedication, courage, dignity, truth and joy.
-These are the nutritional values our soul needs for growth and development.
+Behind every Demeter product stands a person who has committed themselves to values and principles.
+This healthy attitude of Demeter farmers is the real treasure behind the product.
+It ensures vegetables, fruit and meat are full of love, dedication, courage, dignity, truth and joy.
+These are the nutritional values our body and soul needs for growth and development.